Adam-OGithub/mombot/README.md

 # mombot

-A discord bot for mom
+A discord bot for mom.

 # Node

-Version 16.13.1 is recommended
+- Version 16.15.0 LTS.

-# Config file - config.json
+# Config file

-- Need to rename "config copy.json" to "config.json"
+- Need to rename "config copy.json" to "config.json".

 # Database - Mongo

 - Mongo auto creates collections and inserts info.

+# Discord

+- Using the latest version 13.6.0.